BepInEx/bepinex-docs/articles/user_guide/troubleshooting.md

 * `System.dll`
 * `System.Core.dll`

-Make sure they are included in `<Game Name>_Data/Managed` folder of your game.
+Ensure they have been included in the `<Game Name>_Data/Managed` folder of your game.
 If not, you have to obtain such libraries yourself *at the moment*.

 1. Head to [Unity download archive](https://unity3d.com/get-unity/download/archive)
 2. Find an old version of Unity.
-5.0.0 is suggested as a good middle ground
+5.0.0 is suggested as a fitting middle ground
 3. Download its Unity Editor and install it
 4. Go to `<unity-install-dir>\Editor\Data\PlaybackEngines\windowsstandalonesupport\Variations\win32_development_mono` where `<unity-install-dir>` is the directory where you installed Unity to
 5. In the folder, locate `System.Core.dll` (should be in `Data\Managed`) and copy it to your game's `Managed` folder
-6. Try running the game again.
+6. Try rerunning the game.
 BepInEx should now launch

 ### Rename `winhttp.dll` to `version.dll`

-While `winhttp.dll` proxy works best on more platforms (especially older versions of Wine on Linux), older Unity games might not work properly with it.
+While `winhttp.dll` proxy works best on more platforms (especially older versions of Wine on Linux), older Unity games might not work correctly with it.

 Try renaming `winhttp.dll` that comes with BepInEx to `version.dll` and run the game.